cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-image.md

     * username - `admin`
     * password - `admin`

-    Because the `cfy` command is already available and configured, you can navigate to Cloudify Manager using SSH and use the already configured CLI environment.
+    Because the `cfy` command is already available and configured, you can navigate to Cloudify Manager using SSH and use the already configured CLI environment (except for Docker).
 You can also install [Cloudify CLI]({{< relref "install_maintain/installation/installing-cli.md" >}}) on a local host and connect to the instance remotely.

 1. To change the `admin` password, run:

     {{< highlight bash >}}
     cfy users set-password admin -p <new-password>
     {{< /highlight >}}